saraundre/aletheia--website/app/gallery/README.md

 ---

+## Photo Collection

+### Maker Festival 2024 Event Photos

+The gallery now includes a collection of photos from our collaboration at the Maker Festival 2024, showcasing the interactive nature of our STEM education initiatives.

+#### 1. STEM for All x Maker Festival 2024 - Main Event
+**File:** `STEM for All x Maker Festival 2024.jpg` **Description:** A vibrant showcase of our collaboration at the Maker Festival 2024, featuring interactive STEM demonstrations and community engagement activities.

+#### 2. Maker Festival 2024 - Interactive Workshops
+**File:** `STEM for All x Maker Festival 2024 (2).JPG` **Description:** Students and educators participating in hands-on STEM workshops, demonstrating the practical application of robotics and technology education.

+#### 3. Community Engagement at Maker Festival 2024
+**File:** `STEM for All x Maker Festival 2024 (3).JPG` **Description:** Community members exploring our STEM exhibits and learning about the impact of technology education on youth development.

+#### 4. Maker Festival 2024 - Closing Celebration
+**File:** `STEM for All x Maker Festival 2024 (4).jpg` **Description:** The successful conclusion of our Maker Festival 2024 collaboration, celebrating the achievements and connections made during the event.

+---

 ## Technical Implementation

+### Video Features
 - **Video Thumbnails:** Automatically generated using YouTube's thumbnail API (`https://img.youtube.com/vi/{VIDEO_ID}/maxresdefault.jpg`)
 - **Embedded Playback:** Videos play directly on the page using YouTube's embed API
 - **Interactive Controls:** Click to play/pause, close button to return to thumbnail view

+### Photo Features
+- **Photo Display:** High-quality photos with hover effects and smooth transitions
+- **Responsive Images:** Photos adapt to different screen sizes while maintaining aspect ratio
+- **Optimized Loading:** Photos are served from the local `/public/gallery/photos/` directory

+### General Features
 - **Responsive Design:** Gallery adapts to different screen sizes
 - **Accessibility:** Proper alt text, ARIA labels, and keyboard navigation support
+- **Mixed Content:** Seamless integration of videos and photos in the same gallery layout

 ## User Experience

-The gallery provides an immersive video experience:
+The gallery provides an immersive multimedia experience:
-- **Thumbnail View:** High-quality thumbnails with play button overlay
+- **Video Thumbnail View:** High-quality thumbnails with play button overlay
-- **Embedded Playback:** Videos play directly on the page without leaving the gallery
+- **Video Embedded Playback:** Videos play directly on the page without leaving the gallery
+- **Photo Display:** High-quality photos with subtle hover effects
 - **Easy Navigation:** Close button allows users to return to thumbnail view
 - **Responsive Layout:** Works seamlessly on desktop, tablet, and mobile devices
+- **Mixed Content:** Videos and photos are displayed in a unified, consistent layout

 ## Usage